AndriyKalashnykov/go-kafka-confluent-examples/README.md

 # Confluent Kafka Cloud Go example

-This example shows how to create a [Confluent Kafka Cloud](https://confluent.cloud/) Producer/Consumer in Go and deploy it to Kubernetes.
+This example shows how to create a [Confluent Kafka Cloud](https://confluent.cloud/) Producer/Consumer in Go using [Confluent's Golang Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-go/) client and deploy it to Kubernetes.

 ### Requirements